Healthy Homes Assessment Waipatu

 Draught Stopping Waipatu

-If you can feel external air getting in, or see an unobstructed draught coming from a crack or a gap or crack, then it is probably a gap or hole that needs sealing in any way.
-Cracks or gaps with large gaps must be sealed permanently.
-The gaps that exceed 3mm that let air into or out within the house require seals.
-For example, if an open fireplace isn’t being used, it can create draughts.
-This must be sealed from.
-Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed as far as imaginable.
+If you are able to feel external air entering or a clear draught from a crack or a gap or crack, then it is probably a gap or hole which requirements sealing in any way.
+Cracks and gaps that are large should be sealed permanently.
+Any gaps greater than 3mm that let air into or out within your house require seals.
+For example, if an open fireplace isn’t used it could cause draughts, and should be shut from.
+Property managers and landlords are responsible for ensuring that these draughts are stopped as much as possible.

-You don’t need to block off gaps or holes that are part of the construction.
-For instance, small gaps around windows and doors may be required to allow for movement within the building as the house is heated and cools to allow them to be opened and closed rather instead of being stuck.
-We will inspect the windows and doors in the Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps that are part of the building.
+For example, tiny gaps around doors and windows could be required to allow for the movement of the building when the home warms and cools so that they are able to be closed and opened rather than securing.
+We will test the windows and doors during your Healthy Homes assessment of your rental property.

 draught stopping building inspections